marxin/texi2rst-generated/sphinx/gfortran/compiler-characteristics/asynchronous-i-o.rst

 is always linked in, so asynchronous I/O is always performed.
 On other sytems, such as Linux, it is necessary to specify :option:`-pthread`, :option:`-lpthread` or :option:`-fopenmp` during the linking step.

-.. -
-   Extensions
-   -
-   Maybe this chapter should be merged with the 'Standards' section, whenever that is written :-)